OutFlux/OutFlux-old/Readme.md

 ![Node Dependencies](https://david-dm.org/outflux/outflux.svg)
 ![TravisCI Status]()

 > OutFlux is a peer to peer based music streaming client/player similar to Popcorn Time for movies, created with Electron.
-I just started the project, feel free to do a pull request if you want.
+Don't be suprised if the project dies.

 ## To Do
 ### Currently Implementing
-- Design UI
+- Core Functionality

 ### Planned

 - Add Music Player
-- Add peer to peer backend
+- Design UI

 ### Considerations
 - Equaliser for Player
-- Simplistic Design

 **(Stage: Experimental)**